Contact Centre

 Australian companies outsource onshore, nearshore (New Zealand) or offshore (overseas).

-Offshore, Fiji is now a serious challenger to more established markets such as the Philippines, India and South Africa, with the volume of contact centre outsourcing contracts awarded to Fiji BPOs higher than market leader the Philippines two years in a row on Matchboard’s platform.
+Offshore, Fiji is now a serious challenger to more established markets such as the Philippines, India and South Africa, with the volume of contact centre outsourcing contracts awarded to Fiji BPOs similar to market leader the Philippines two years in a row on Matchboard’s platform.

 Trends in contact centre outsourcing

 The inhouse / outsource pendulum has swung back and forth over the last few years.
 Big brands like Telstra, Optus, Origin Energy, Alinta and Westpac brought back large numbers of call centre agents onshore from outsource partners in the Philippines and India.
-This was triggered by service disruptions in those countries, caused by lockdowns and shutdowns in 2020 and 2021, followed by rebellion by workers in coming back to the office in 2022.
+This was triggered by service disruptions in those countries during the pandemic.
 Some of the work moved from offshore outsourcing to onshore inhouse, however local contact centre outsourcers also picked up some significant contracts.

 Contrary to perception and reporting by some analysts, it’s worth noting that Telstra still outsources digital (email, chat, social media) customer service offshore, while calls are now handled in Australia for the consumer and SME segments.

 A further driver of contact centre outsourcing this year is the workforce and skills shortage in Australia.
-Companies are struggling to find contact centre agents in every capital city, and engaging an outsource partner is helping to bridge the workforce gap.
+Companies are struggling to find talent in every capital city, and engaging an outsource partner is helping to bridge the workforce gap.

 On balance, increased contact centre volumes have resulted in growth in both the size of inhouse operations and call centre outsourcing companies, both in Australia and overseas.